revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-25. An intern in your company is asking for your help to fetch the records of “department” that belongs to “product”, but “type” should not equal to “A” and whenever the “type” is equal to “A”, the “department” should not equal to “product”.
+25. An intern in your company is asking for your help to fetch the records of the “department” that belongs to “product”, but “type” should not equal to “A” and whenever the “type” is equal to “A”, the “department” should not equal to “product”.
 Here is the collection he is using to fetch the data:
 ```
 { "department" : "product", "type" : "A" }
 { "department " : "training", "type" : "A" }